 Blue Apron’s other sustainable initiatives include cutting packaging by 50% and giving users the option to return their packaging for free if they don’t want to deal with recycling the box and its contents themselves.

-By promoting themselves as a greener alternative to the established food system, Blue Apron is a great example of what can be done with effective D2C marketing.
+By promoting themselves (through brand messaging) as a greener alternative to the established food system, Blue Apron is a great example of what can be done with effective D2C marketing.

 Many D2C companies start small – and that’s a good thing.
 When you’re small it’s easier to provide a personalised service that makes customers feel special (even four-legged ones).
 Pet care brand BarkBox have tried to maintain their customer-first approach despite now boasting 1 million subscribers.